-Orthogonal contrasts for analysis of variance are independent comparisons between the groups of a factor with at least three fixed levels.
+Orthogonal contrasts for analysis of variance are independent linear comparisons between the groups of a factor with at least three fixed levels.
 The sum of squares for a factor A with a levels is partitioned into a set of a - 1 orthogonal contrasts each with two levels (so each has p = 1 test degree of freedom), to be tested against the same error MS as for the factor.
 Each contrast is assigned a coefficient at each level of A such that its a coefficients sum to zero, with coefficients of equal value indicating pooled levels of the factor, coefficients of opposite sign indicating factor levels to be contrasted, and a zero indicating an excluded factor level.
 With this numbering system, two contrasts are orthogonal to each other if the products of their coefficients sum to zero.

 For example, a three-level factor A has the following coefficients for its two orthogonal contrasts B and C: